The Return

 version of standard combat gear (mostly to allow for her tail and wings), Eve

 tapped her headset and answered the message.
-After receiving a few statements a

-thin smile formed on her face.
-"Everyone into the helicopter!" she
+After receiving a few statements a thin smile formed on her face.

-ordered.
-"I want Gold and Blue teams in position as soon as
+Blue teams in position as soon as possible."

 "What'd they find?"